 If there are any questions you would like answered, please put them in the comments section below and I will do my best to answer them.
-I’ve also made a video on this topic which you can see at the bottom of this page.

-About the Mediterranean Diet
+Mediterranean Diet FAQs

 The keys to the Mediterranean diet are olive oil, fresh vegetables, a variety of grains, healthy fishes, and smaller amounts of meat and sugars.